Evaporator Coil Cleaning: How To Clean Your AC’s Evaporator Coil

 Evaporator Coil Cleaning With Removal

-If you have a significant buildup on your evaporator coils or stubborn grime that won’t come off, you may need to get more in-depth with your evaporator coil cleaning.
-If you are not as experienced with HVAC, you may want to call in a technician.
+If you have a significant buildup on your evaporator coils or stubborn grime that won’t come off, you may need to get more in-depth with cleaning your evaporator coil.
+If you are not as experienced with HVAC, you will need to fully familiarize yourself wth how to clean AC coils or you may want to call in a technician.
+A professional HVAC technician will know exactly how to clean AC coils and might be a better option.
 But if you want to attempt to do it yourself, below is a step-by-step process.

 - Turn the power off on your system on the electrical panel to ensure your safety during the cleaning.